Write a Program That Reads a Floating-point Number and Prints Zero if the Number Is Zero

 - To do the aforementioned repetition, more than commonly we can use the

-keyword:for ( int i = 0 ; i < l ; i ++ ) { printf ( "how-do-you-do, world \n " ); }
+forkeyword:for ( int i = 0 ; i < l ; i ++ ) { printf ( "how-do-you-do, world \n " ); }- Once more, outset we create a variable named

-every fourth dimension nosotros attain the top of the loop, before we run any of the code inside.
+iand set it to 0.
+Then, we cheque thati < 50every fourth dimension nosotros attain the top of the loop, before we run any of the code inside.
 If that expression is true, and so we run the lawmaking inside.
-Finally, afterwards we run the lawmaking inside, we usei++
+Finally, afterwards we run the lawmaking inside, we usei++to add together 1 toi, and the loop repeats.

 - Once more, outset we create a variable named